-- The draft Transport Management Plan (TMP) identifies the improvements needed for better, easier and safer walking, cycling and transit use, along with private and service vehicle parking, to support the outcomes contained in the draft Planning Framework and draft Area Plan.
+- The Transport Management Plan (TMP) identifies the improvements needed for better, easier and safer walking, cycling and transit use, along with private and service vehicle parking, to support the outcomes contained in the draft Planning Framework and draft Area Plan.

-- The draft TMP sets out the transport related projects for investigation, design and delivery.
+- The TMP sets out the transport related projects for investigation, design and delivery.
 It also identifies opportunities for Council to improve parking and walking access for railway station users.

 - Multiple external stakeholder groups have been engaged during preparation of the three plans, including the Awabakal Local Aboriginal Land Council, Youth Advisory Council, the Active Transport Advisory Group, Transport for NSW, Cardiff Business and Industry Group, Cardiff High School, and local business owners and operators.